Why Use a Version Control System in PCB Design

 - I did not trust my ability to remember to back up my work every time I made a monumental change.

 - I did not trust that I would remember the details between each revision.

 If you mitigated these problems with your process, then congratulations, you have successfully implemented your VCS!
 If not, then you’re like everyone else and probably should be using some VCS - even for yourself.
 If you ever do bring in other people into your team, having the VCS in place makes it easier to integrate them.

-This article reviewed what a VCS is, what it does, and why you should be using one with your PCB design projects.
-We went through some examples of what PCB design looks like without a VCS and the limitations that go with it.
+This article reviewed what a version control system is, what it does, and why you should be using one with your PCB design projects.
+We went through some examples of what PCB design looks like without a version control system and the limitations that go with it.
 We gave a brief description of what’s provided in a standard VCS and introduced the idea of moving to a more advanced solution such as Altium 365.
 To understand the stepped-up features in Altium 365 that go above your vanilla VCS, see Using Altium 365 Over Your Vanilla Version Control System.